NicolBolas/Proposal-Ideas/Trivial Operations.md

 We want to make a small modification to these rules.
 Item 1 permits copying of a value representation of `T`, but it only recognizes this if those bytes started from an actual `T`.
 We should permit copying from memory which contains data that would be the value representation of a valid instance of the type `T`, regardless of how those bytes got there.

 All of the following standard library functions are defined in terms of trivial copy operations.
 As such, the source data must be as defined above.
-These functions should be part of the language support library [language.support], or otherwise should be required to be supported by any C++ implementation.
+These functions should be part of the language support library [language.support], and added to the list of functions required to be supported by freestanding C++ implementations [compliance].

 ## Trivial Construction In-Place